lliendo/Radar/README.rst

     cd Radar/docs
     make.bat html

-Sphinx will output the generated documentation to the 'docs/_build' directory.
+Sphinx will output the generated documentation to the 'docs/_build/html' directory.
 To read the generated docs open up a browser and then load the index.html file.
-Currently documentation is available in the following languages :
+Currently the documentation is available in the following languages :

 * English
 * Spanish